-95% off - You can grab a year's worth of 5TB, normally costing just under $70, for just $3.48!
+95% off - You can grab a year's worth of 10TB, normally costing just under $80, for just $3.98!
 IDrive is our pick as the best cloud storage service for your photos and files available today.

 If you're looking for the best cloud storage at a guaranteed low price long term, we recommend pCloud.
-Prices start at just $3.99/£3.59 a month, and you get a whopping 500GB of storage for all your files.
-There are some tempting lifetime deals too, for those wanting a longterm archival solution.
+Prices start at just $3.99/£3.59 a month, and you get a whopping 500GB of space for all your files.
+There are some tempting lifetime deals too, for those wanting a long-term archival solution.

 Paid online photo storage

-It's not only the lifetime storage option that makes pCloud attractive.
-You can access your files from a PC, Mac, mobile devices or the web, with pCloud storage appearing as a local drive on a PC or Mac for ultimate ease of access and backup.
-What's more, for an extra $3.99 a month, you can upgrade to pCloud Crypto so each stored file can be encrypted and password protected.
+It's not only the lifetime option that makes pCloud attractive, though.
+You can access your files from a PC, Mac, mobile devices, or the web, with pCloud appearing as a local drive on a PC or Mac for ultimate ease of access and backup.
+What's more, for a small extra monthly payment, you can upgrade to pCloud Crypto so each stored file can be encrypted and password protected.

-Four pricing options are available: the $8.40/month Basic plan gives you a simple but modern website design, but with restricted customization and a .smugmug.com website URL.
-Upgrading to the Power plan adds much more customization, including 21 web templates, right-click image protection and a proper domain name for $13.20/month.
-The Portfolio plan adds web store options so you can make some cash from your snaps - it costs $32.40 a month.
-The topmost Pro plan is even more eCommerce focused, with extensive marketing, checkout and stock inventory options - it's targeted at professional photographers, hence the $50.39 monthly fee.
+Four pricing options are available: the Basic plan gives you a simple but modern website design, but with restricted customization and a .smugmug.com website URL.
+Upgrading to the Power plan adds much more customization, including 21 web templates, right-click image protection, and a proper domain name.
+The Portfolio plan adds web store options so you can make some cash from your snaps.
+The topmost Pro plan is even more eCommerce focused, with extensive marketing, checkout, and stock inventory options: it's targeted at professional photographers.

 All four plans can be discounted by around 30% if you buy annually rather than monthly.
 Smugmug is so advanced it really needs to be tried, and thankfully you can sign up for a no-commitment 14-day free trial to see everything it has to offer.

 Dropbox has been the go-to cloud storage choice for years.
-You get a rather paltry 2GB for free, so really you’ll need to step up to the 2TB ‘Plus’ plan at £7.99/$9.99 a month, albeit charged annually, at an up-front cost of £95.88/$119.88.
-This also gets you extras like easy file sending and 30-day account and file recovery.
-A 3TB ‘Professional’ plan is also available, but it’s geared towards small businesses, and isn’t great value for most photographers.
+You get a rather paltry 2GB for free, so really you’ll need to step up to the 2TB ‘Plus’ plan, which also gets you extras like easy file sending and a 30-day account and file recovery.
+A 3TB ‘Professional’ plan is also available, but it’s geared towards small businesses and isn’t great value for most photographers.

 Dropbox’s simple interface enables you to drag and drop the files you want to store online into a Dropbox folder on your machine and then these are automatically stored in the cloud, mirroring what is on your device.
 If you delete a photo from your computer, it can be set to delete from the cloud.
 Using the mobile app for iOS and Android is equally easy.

 Apple also includes access to web versions of apps like Pages and Numbers for easier on-the-go productivity.
 The Photos app is available across Apple devices, as well as directly through a browser.
-It enables you to quickly access, organise, download and share your images in one of the most streamlined interfaces available.
+It enables you to quickly access, organize, download, and share your images in one of the most streamlined interfaces available.